 To win these growth wars, leaders will have to reimagine and reboot their approach across various aspects of business such as organizational culture, talent strategy, community building, employee experience, value creation, capability building, communication, and much more.
 In this exciting keynote, Pari Natarajan, CEO, Zinnov will address these must-haves in a leader’s arsenal to win the growth wars.

-But are organizations investing enough in their upskilling and reskilling initiatives?
+What does this mean for companies already plagued by environmental volatility and business disruptions?
+Are organizations investing enough in their upskilling and reskilling initiatives?
 What are the roles that are most likely to become redundant owing to a lack of upskilling/reskilling?
+Who will win the growth wars?
 This keynote talk by a talent expert and visionary will focus on new skills and competencies that will be needed to compete in the new normal, how employees and organizations can identify the gaps in their skillsets, and the different ways in which companies can enable upskilling and reskilling in the remote setup.

 The pandemic pushed many organizations to become fully remote, and the experience has been better than many imagined.
 As a result, a hybrid working model that embraces the best of both remote and office-based work awaits many workers and companies on the other side of the crisis.
 In such a construct, company culture is rightly a primary concern for many leaders.
 Of course, it’s not that company culture somehow goes away in a remote or hybrid context.
 Cultural beliefs and norms are still being created and reinforced, but they’re not being guided by systems and routines that were previously established in the office.
 They’re more open to change and subject to influence from new, non-work factors present in employees’ day-to-day lives.